TanjimulSabbir/Paradise-Palms-Resort-Client-Site/README.md

 React.js: A front-end library for building user interfaces.

 Tailwind CSS

-React Hook Form
+,React Hook Form

-React Router Dom
+,React Router Dom

-React Firebase Hooks
+,React Firebase Hooks

-React Toastify
+,React Toastify

-React Icon
+,React Icon

-React Query
+,React Query

-React Date Picker
+,React Date Picker

-React Loader Spinner
+,React Loader Spinner,
 Axios
-Authentication:
+,Authentication:
-Firebase
+,Firebase
-React Firebase Hooks
+,React Firebase Hooks

 Back-end:

 MongoDB: A NoSQL database used to store the hotel's data such as rooms, bookings and users.

 Express.js: A web application framework for Node.js used for building the RESTful API endpoints.

 Node.js: A JavaScript runtime environment used to build the server-side application logic.

 Stripe: A payment gateway used to handle payments for room bookings.

 Git and GitHub: Version control system and code hosting platform used to collaborate with others.